irichu/dotfiles/README.md

 ### 🖥️ Install individual package

-The following apps can be installed individually from the `dots <package_name>` command
+The following apps can be installed individually from the `dots install <package_name>` command

 #### >_ CLI/TUI Apps